quattor/pan/README.md

 Provide a title and description for the release and then click on the "Publish" button.

+For the documentation, log into ReadTheDocs.org and add the tag for the release.
+Once added it will build automatically.
+You can then select the latest release as the default version to show.

 To finish up, create a new milestone in the pan repository for the next release.